sluggets/simon-2.0/readme.md

 It runs in the browser, just open index.html with your favorite browser or go to http://simon.timlongoria.com to try it out!

-Does not work in Safari,even after a couple function rewrites.
-May have to scrap all of this and start over for those folks who use applebooks or mactabs or whatever they're called.

 ### Instructions

 Most buttons should be self-explanatory.
 First turn the game on, then hitting